Trio win medicine Nobel for work on how cells adapt to oxygen

 Their work has shed new light on the specific, cell-level processes the body undergoes when low on oxygen -- from helping our muscles function during exercise to adapting to life at high altitude.

-Cells' oxygen-sensing ability is also essential during fetal development and in creating new blood vessels.
+Cells' oxygen-sensing ability is also essential during foetal development and in creating new blood vessels.

 A large number of diseases are linked to EPO, including renal failure and severe anaemia.